Mini Machines, Maximum Demand

 Last year, demand for construction equipment was down around 20 per cent while the market for compact equipment was up by 20 per cent, observes Ramesh Palagiri, Managing Director & CEO, Wirtgen India.

 Palagiri expects this demand upswing to continue, despite the impact of COVID-19, driven by projects in confined spaces and smaller jobs.
-Some industry experts cite the shortage of workers as a potential reason for growth in the mini and compact machine segment.
-But Palagiri points out that expansion in previous years happened irrespective of the shortage of labour.

 - construction equipment industry